 - Correlation: A pricing input where the payoff is driven by more than one underlying risk.
-Correlation is a measure of the relationship between the movements of two variables (i.e., how the change in one variable influences a change in the other variable). - Credit spread: The credit spread reflects the additional net yield an investor can earn from a security with more credit risk relative to one with less credit risk.
-The credit spread of a particular security is often quoted in relation to the yield on a credit risk-free benchmark security or reference rate. - Forward power price: A price per megawatt-hour of electric energy at a particular location for a specific future period. - Interest rate curve: The term structure of interest rates (relationship between interest rates and the time to maturity) and a market's measure of future interest rates at the time of observation.
+Correlation is a measure of the relationship between the movement of two variables (i.e., how the change in one variable influences a change in the other variable). - Credit Spread: The credit spread reflects the additional net yield an investor can earn from a security with more credit risk relative to one with less credit risk.
+The credit spread of a particular security is often quoted in relation to the yield on a credit risk-free benchmark security or reference rate. - Growth Spread: The cost of funding a position defined as the incremental spread over the relevant funding curve for a specific equity underliers. - Interest Rate Curve: The term structure of interest rates (relationship between interest rates and the time to maturity) and a market's measure of future interest rates at the time of observation.
 An interest rate curve is used to set interest rate and foreign exchange derivative cash flows and is a pricing input used in the discounting of any OTC derivative cash flow. - Loss given default: Amount expressed as a percentage of par that is the expected loss when a credit event occurs. - Volatility: The measure of variability in possible returns for an instrument given how much that instrument changes in value over time.
 Volatility is a pricing input for options and, generally, the lower the volatility, the less risky the option.

-The level of volatility used in the valuation of a particular option depends on a number of factors, including the nature of the risk underlying that option, the tenor and the strike price of the option. - Volatility skew: The measure of the difference in implied volatility for options with identical underliers and expiry dates but with different strikes.
+The level of volatility used in the valuation of a particular option depends on a number of factors, including the nature of the risk underlying that option, the tenor and the strike price of the option.

+Volatility Skew: The measure of the difference in implied volatility for options with identical underliers and expiry dates but with different strikes.

-Financial Instruments Not Measured at Fair Value1
+Financial Instruments Not Measured at Fair Value At June 30, 2023